skoro/Rio/README.md

 ## HTTP request inspector

-The desktop tool for inspecting http requests.
+The crossplatform desktop tool for inspecting http requests.
 The application allows you to send http requests GET, POST, PUT, etc and analyse its responses.

 ### Usage

 Keyboard:

 * `F9` submits a request.
+* `Control-N` starts a new request.
 * `Control-L` moves focus to the url text field.
 * `Control-P` moves focus to the request methods dropdown list.
 * `Control-E` collapses or expands tree node and its children recursively (